Skip to main content

 Applies to: Xeljanz XR (tofacitinib) and olaparib

-MANAGEMENT: Close monitoring for the development of infection is recommended if tofacitinib is used in combination with other immuno- or myelosuppressive agents, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
+MANAGEMENT: Concomitant use of tofacitinib with immuno- or myelosuppressive agents should generally be avoided.
+If coadministration is necessary, close monitoring is advised for the development of infections, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
 Lymphocyte and neutrophil counts as well as hemoglobin should be evaluated at baseline and regularly during therapy, and tofacitinib dosage adjusted as necessary in accordance with the product labeling.
 Patients should be advised to contact their physician if they develop signs and symptoms of infection such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
 If a serious infection, an opportunistic infection, or sepsis develops, tofacitinib should be interrupted until the infection is controlled.

 Drug and food interactions